 Worksheet Answer page

 Teacher copy showing chapter numbers

 Jumbled worksheet Grade 5

 - Discussion Question

 Ramona believes killing the Witch will be a good use of magic.
 However when she tries, she is defeated.
 Here is an excerpt from Chapter 10.

-Ramona moved feebly on the dirt.
-Francis shielded Emma as Ramona struggled to ask her last question.
+- Ramona moves feebly on the dirt.
+Francis shields Emma as Ramona struggles to ask her last question.
 “How could you stop good magic?"

-“Good?
-You were trying to destroy me.”
-The Witch stood tall above them.
+- "Good?
+You were trying to destroy me."
+The Witch stands tall above them all.
 “You are no more wise than your sisters after all, Mistress Ramona.”

 Do you agree with the Witch 's inference that trying to kill people is bad?
 What if they are evil people?